position Assistant AD, Director of Football

 Assistant AD for Football Sports Performance

-Mickey Marotti is in his eighth season as the assistant athletic director for football sports performance at Ohio State and his 33rd season overall as a coach.
-He is the person Ohio State head coaches trust in the critical area of strength and conditioning training and overseeing sports performance.
+Mickey Marotti is in his 11th season as the assistant athletic director for football sports performance at Ohio State and his 36th season overall as a coach.
+He is a person Ohio State head coaches trust in the critical area of strength and conditioning training and overseeing sports performance.

-Marotti, called a “master” of motivation and mental preparation, is indeed that: he has coached three teams now that have won national championships: the 2006 and 2008 Florida Gators and the 2014 Ohio State Buckeyes.
+Marotti, called a “master” of motivation and mental preparation, is indeed that: he has been head sports performance coach for three teams that have won national championships: the 2006 and 2008 Florida Gators and the 2014 Ohio State Buckeyes.

 His work with the Buckeyes earned him American Football Monthly’s FBS Strength and Conditioning Coach of the Year award in 2016.

-During his time in Columbus, 19 Buckeyes have been named first-team All-American: CB Bradley Roby and DT Johnathan Hankins in 2012; LB Ryan Shazier and OT Jack Mewhort in 2013; DE Joey Bosa and DT Michael Bennett in 2014; Bosa, SAF Vonn Bell, LT Taylor Decker and DT Adolphus Washington in 2015; C Pat Elflein, S Malik Hooker, OG Billy Price and HB Curtis Samuel in 2016; and Price, DE Nick Bosa and SAF Denzel Ward in 2017; and C Michael Jordan and DT Dre’mont Jones in 2018; RB J.K.
+During his time in Columbus, 31 Buckeyes have been named first-team All-American: CB Bradley Roby and DT Johnathan Hankins in 2012; LB Ryan Shazier and OT Jack Mewhort in 2013; DE Joey Bosa and DT Michael Bennett in 2014; Bosa, SAF Vonn Bell, LT Taylor Decker and DT Adolphus Washington in 2015; C Pat Elflein, S Malik Hooker, OG Billy Price and HB Curtis Samuel in 2016; Price, DE Nick Bosa and SAF Denzel Ward in 2017; C Michael Jordan and DT Dre’mont Jones in 2018; RB J.K.
 Dobbins, OG Wyatt Davis, CB Jeff Okudah and DE Chase Young in 2019; OG Wyatt Davis, DT Haskell Garrett and CB Shaun Wade in 2021; and WRs Chris Olave and Garrett Wilson, OL Thayer Munford and Nicholas Petit-Frere; and K Noah Ruggles.

-And even more impressive: Marotti has helped 12 Buckeyes achieve first-round NFL Draft status: QB Justin Fields in 2021; DE Chase Young, CB Jeff Okudah and CB Damon Arnette in 2020; DE Nick Bosa and QB Dwayne Haskins in 2019; CB Denzel Ward and C Billy Price in 2018; CB Marshon Lattimore, SAF Malik Hooker and CB Gareon Conley in 2017; DE Joey Bosa, RB Ezekiel Elliott, CB Eli Apple, OT Taylor Decker and LB Darron Lee in 2016; and LB Ryan Shazier and CB Bradley Roby in 2014.
+And perhaps most impressive: Marotti has helped 18 Buckeyes achieve first-round NFL Draft status: QB Justin Fields in 2021; DE Chase Young, CB Jeff Okudah and CB Damon Arnette in 2020; DE Nick Bosa and QB Dwayne Haskins in 2019; CB Denzel Ward and C Billy Price in 2018; CB Marshon Lattimore, SAF Malik Hooker and CB Gareon Conley in 2017; DE Joey Bosa, RB Ezekiel Elliott, CB Eli Apple, OT Taylor Decker and LB Darron Lee in 2016; and LB Ryan Shazier and CB Bradley Roby in 2014.

 The well-conditioned and mentally tough Ohio State Buckeyes have been one of the best teams in the nation over Marotti’s time with the program.
-The team’s 86-9 record from 2012-18 includes a school-record 24-game winning streak, only the sixth undefeated season in school history in 2012 (12-0), a national championship in 2014 and Big Ten championships in 2014, 2017, 2018, 2019 and 2020, and 10 consecutive years of never worse-than-first status in the Big Ten Conference East Division.
+The team’s 117-13 record from 2012-21 includes a school-record 24-game winning streak, only the sixth undefeated season in school history in 2012 (12-0), a national championship in 2014, Big Ten championships in 2014, 2017, 2018, 2019 and 2020, and 10 consecutive years of never worse-than-first status in the Big Ten Conference East Division.

 Marotti was hired at Ohio State by Meyer in 2012.
 The two had first met as graduate assistants at Ohio State, in 1987, with Marotti earning a master’s of arts degree in strength and conditioning from Ohio State before moving on to the University of West Virginia to be a strength assistant.
 He spent two years at WVU and graduated with a master’s of science degree in sports medicine.